bufbuild-ru/docs/docs/bsr/ci-cd/setup/index.md

 ## Running lint and breaking change detection

-To run lint checks with your job, simply add `buf lint` to it and you're good to go.If your [`buf.yaml`](../../../configuration/v2/buf-yaml/) is defined at the root of your repository, you can run the linter with this command:
+To run lint checks with your job, simply add `buf lint` to it and you're good to go.

+If your [`buf.yaml`](../../../configuration/v2/buf-yaml/) is defined at the root of your repository, you can run the linter with this command:

 ```console
 $ buf lint